 We account for stock options, restricted stock units, performance stock units and other stock-based awards granted under our equity compensation plans in accordance with the authoritative guidance of ASC 718, Compensation - Stock Compensation.
 The estimated fair value of stock options granted to employees in exchange for services is measured at the grant date, using a fair value-based method, such as a Black-Scholes option valuation model, and is recognized as an expense on a straight-line basis over the requisite service periods.
-The fair value of grant.
-For restricted stock units, the fair value is recognized as an expense on a straight-line basis over the requisite service periods.
-For performance stock units, which are subject to performance conditions, the fair value is recognized as expense on a straight-line basis over the requisite service periods.
-For performance stock units, which are subject to performance condition is determined to be probable.
+The fair value of restricted stock units and performance stock units is recognized as an expense on a straight-line basis over the requisite service periods.
+For performance stock units, which are subject to performance conditions, the fair value is recognized as expense on a straight-line basis over the requisite service periods when the achievement of such performance condition is determined to be probable.
 If a performance condition is not determined to be probable or is not met, no stock-based compensation expense is recognized, and any previously recognized expense is reversed.
 Forfeitures are recognized as a reduction of stock-based compensation expense as they occur.